asters36/TidyTool/README.md

 3. In the **BLAST** tab:
    - Choose a BLAST database,
    - Run BLAST search with selected sequences,
-   - Open and visualize the results with interactive filters.
+   - Open and visualize the results.

 ---